 Our new Audit Assistant, NZ AS1 template, is currently available in a stand-alone format, so that it may be used alongside other audit work (including for firms not using Audit Assistant for their audit work – contact us for a custom signup).

-The content is also incorporated into our new LCE Tier 3 and 4 PBE templates.
-In these templates, amendments have been made to reports to include changes in audit opinions related to the statement of service performance, written representations in the client representation letter and the audit report, including specific reference to NZ AS1.
+The content is also incorporated into new LCE Tier 3 and 4 PBE templates, and our Tier 3 and 4 (2021) templates.
+In these, amendments have been made to reports to include changes in audit opinions related to the statement of service performance, written representations in the client representation letter, and the audit report, including specific reference to NZ AS1.
 The new content has been designed to reach the key objectives that have been set out in the new standard.
 It consists of seven sections:

 • Acceptance of engagement